AstroLuidhysantana/AstroPH_RAG/README.md

 ## Technologies Used
 - **Python**: Core programming language for implementation.
 - **Hugging Face Transformers**: For LLM-based text generation and RAG integration.
+- **LLaMA 3 8B Model**: A cutting-edge language model for advanced text generation and retrieval tasks.
 - **PyTorch**: For managing LLM frameworks and computations.
 - **LangChain**: To simplify the retrieval-augmented generation process.
 - **ChromaDB** - Vector database for storing and retrieving embeddings